-- Better cycling infrastructure and footpaths. - Accessible tram stops and creating a transport hub with the station. - Advocate for a new regional bus route that runs along Camberwell Road connecting Camberwell, Hawthorn, Kew and Northland Shopping Centre. - Reviewing parking in the precinct to consolidate parking within some existing car parking areas. - Pursue opportunities to relocate public car parking within major new developments to free up public space. - Opportunity to improve the quality and accessibility of existing parking, including: - A guidance system (similar to Kew Junction) to improve parking experience and locate all available supply. - Improved pedestrian links between parking facilities and key destinations. - · New safe and secure multi-deck facilities.
+- Better cycling infrastructure and footpaths. - · Accessible tram stops and creating a transport hub with the station. - Advocate for a new regional bus route that runs along Camberwell Road connecting Camberwell, Hawthorn, Kew and Northland Shopping Centre. - Reviewing parking in the precinct to consolidate parking within some existing car parking areas. - Pursue opportunities to relocate public car parking within major new developments to free up public space. - Investigate opportunities to incorporate EV charging. - Opportunity to improve the quality and accessibility of existing parking, including: - A guidance system (similar to Kew Junction) to improve parking experience and locate all available supply. - Improved pedestrian links between parking facilities and key destinations. - · New safe and secure multi-deck facilities.